 - Consumer's name and mailing address;

-- Name and mailing information of the creditor to which the debt was owed on the itemization date;
+- If the debt collector is collecting a debt related to a consumer financial product or service, the name of the creditor to which the debt was owed on the itemization date;

 - Account number or truncated account number, if any, associated with the debt on the itemization date;